-was a match for the tricky Prophet.
-His chances were rather doubtful, as the Whigs had been most active im the anti-Mormon Convention.
-Owen and Davis, Democrats, had deserted to the Mormon camp; but no Whi had been guilty of such defection.
-But it was confidently anticipated Walker could out-general the common-place Mr. Hoge, the Democratic candidate.
-Meanwhile the peace of the Mormon Zion was dis Men who had toiled without remuneration turbed. began to murmur, and the families of those who wer t forth to preach the gospel, without 'purse or scrip, often suffered greatly in their absence.
+chances were rather doubtful, as the Whigs had been most active in the anti-Mormon Convention.
+Davis, Democrats, had deserted to the Mormon camp: but no Whig had been guilty of such defection. was confidently anticipated Walker could out-general the commonplace Mr. Hoge, the Democratic candidate.
+Meanwhile the peace of the Mormon Zion was disturbed.
+Men who had toiled without remuneration began to murmur, and the families of those who went forth to preach the gospel, without 'purse or scrip,' often suffered greatly in their absence.
 Dr. John C. Bennett, to whose instructions the Legion owed its admirable drill and discipline, had not risen to that high rank in the Hierarchy which he fancied his talents entitled him to, and had been slighted in the distribution of female prizes.
-He had seceded, and was a conspir-ator against the Prophet, denouncing him with a bitterness born of imaginary slight and wrong.
-He traveled through the West, secured large crowds wherever be lectured, of all who were attracted by the disgusting details of Mormon depravity.
+He had seceded, and was a conspirator against the Prophet, denouncing him with a bitterness born of imaginary slight and wrong.
+He travelled through the West, secured large crowds wherever he lectured, of all who were attracted by the disgusting details of Mormon depravity.
 But at the same time the Prophet was engaged in exposing and denouncing him; while he proved Joe to be immoral and licentious, the latter proved the same thing against him, and the community soon became satisfied that it was a quarrel between two great rascals, and they were not called upon to decide which was the greater.
-Joe had apparently forgotten all about the indictment still pending against him in Missouri; but Bennett had not, and by his intrigues, a fresh requisition was issued, and Joe was arrested in Henderson County, at one of the 'Stakes of Zion,' som e twenty-five miles from Nauvoo.
+Joe had apparently forgotten all about the indictment still pending against him in Missouri; but Bennett had not, and, by his intrigues, a fresh requisition was issued, and Joe was arrested in Henderson county, at one of the 'Stakes of Zion,' some twenty-five miles from Nauvoo.
 But the officers soon found themselves surrounded by a detachment of the Nauvoo Legion, and the whole party was conducted in triumph to that city.
-The Municipal Court met to try the legality of the requisition and the regularity of the proceedings, and Cyrus Walker was called upon for his opinion.
-Their judgment was in no wise controlled by his arguments; but his approval of ^{such} jurisdiction was of great value to Joe Smith.
+The Municipal Court met to try the legality of the requisition, and the regularity of the proceedings, and Cyrus Walker was called upon for his opinion.
+Their judgment was in no wise controlled by his arguments; but his approval of such jurisdiction was of great value to Joe Smith.
 He was profuse in his thanks to Walker, and promised earnestly to support him.
-Walker fully believed that this ^{settled} every Mormon vote in his favor, was satisfied he need do nothing more, and returned home to study up the political questions of the day, and fit himself for his future duties in Congress.
+Walker fully believed that this settled every Mormon vote in his favor, was satisfied he need do nothing more, and returned home to study up the political questions of the day, and fit himself for his future duties in Congress.